MiezanRTX/SQL-Project---Evaluate-A-Manufacturing-Process/README.md

 # 🏭 SQL Project — Evaluate a Manufacturing Process

-This project analyzes manufacturing part measurements using SQL window functions and Statistical Process Control (SPC).
-The goal is to calculate rolling control limits (UCL & LCL) for part height measurements and flag any items that fall outside the acceptable range.
+## 📌 Executive Summary

+This project evaluates the stability and quality of a manufacturing process using SQL-based Statistical Process Control (SPC).
+By analyzing historical measurements from multiple machines (operators), the project calculates rolling averages, standard deviations, and dynamic control limits — Upper Control Limit (UCL) and Lower Control Limit (LCL) — for each part produced.

+Using SQL window functions, the system monitors the last five measurements of each operator to detect deviations in real time.
+Any part whose height falls outside the calculated control limits is automatically flagged as an out-of-control event.

+This approach provides a data-driven method to ensure consistent product quality, identify equipment issues early, and improve operational efficiency.
+The result is a scalable quality-monitoring SQL solution that can be applied across manufacturing lines to support continuous improvement and reduce defect rates.

 ---